cai4560/TDD_Practice_-FizzBuzz/README.md

-# TDD_Practice_-FizzBuzz
+# TDD_Practice_FizzBuzz
-The TDD Practice of FizzBuzz.
+The TDD Practice of FizzBuzz, please refer the `requirement.txt` for subject.

 ## Dependency
 * JDK 11 LTS